JNRowe/vim-configs/dein.rst

 These are all hosted on GitHub_ [#]_.
 You should try at least a few of them, they may make your life far simpler!

+.. include:: .includes/vim9script.rst

 .. include:: .includes/scriptencoding.rst

-.. include:: .includes/scriptversion.rst

 .. attention::